 We derive the rest-frame EWs of the detected Ly$\alpha$ lines, listed in Table \ref{tab:MOSFIRE_LAE_spectra}.
-UV continuum flux density for calculating EWs is the averaged flux density over a 1230--1280\AA\ window of the best-fit SED model.
+The UV-continuum flux density for calculating EWs is the averaged flux density over a 1230--1280\AA\ window of the best-fit SED model.
 Figure \ref{fig:lae_ew} shows the EWs vs. redshift (left) and $M_{\text{UV}}$ (right).
-As presented in Table \ref{tab:MOSFIRE_LAE_spectra} and Figure \ref{fig:lae_ew}, we have six LAEs with EW $>$ 50\AA\, which includes a $z=8.04$ LAE detected with S/N $=$ 3.9 \cite[also including the $z=7.6$ LAE in][]{Jung2019a}, while previous measures reported a deficit of these high-EW ($>$50\AA) LAEs at $z>7$ \citep[e.g.,][]{Tilvi2014a}.
-Along with the recent studies which find high-EW LAEs at $z\sim7.5$ \citep{Larson2018a, Jung2019a}, our discovery of five additional large EW LAEs implies that such high-EW LAEs are less rare at this redshift than previously expected.
-Furthermore, their $M_{\text{UV}}$ values span down to $-21.2$ thus it appears that such large EW($>$50\AA) LAEs are not limited to UV-faint objects, although no EW $\gtrsim100$\AA\ LAE is detected from UV-brighter ($M_{\text{UV}}<-20.5$) galaxies.
+As presented in Table \ref{tab:MOSFIRE_LAE_spectra} and Figure \ref{fig:lae_ew}, we have six LAEs with EW $>$ 50\AA\, which includes a $z=8.04$ LAE detected with S/N $=$ 3.9 \cite[also including the $z=7.6$ LAE in][]{Jung2019a}, while previous measurements reported a deficit of these high-EW ($>$50\AA) LAEs at $z>7$ \citep[e.g.,][]{Tilvi2014a}.
+Along with the recent studies that find large-EW LAEs at $z\sim7.5$ \citep{Larson2018a, Jung2019a}, our discovery of five additional large EW LAEs implies that such large-EW LAEs are less rare at this redshift than previously expected.
+Furthermore, their $M_{\text{UV}}$ values span down to $-21.2$; thus, it appears that such large-EW($>$50\AA) LAEs are not limited to UV-faint objects, although no EW $\gtrsim100$\AA\ LAE is detected from UV-brighter ($M_{\text{UV}}<-20.5$) galaxies.
 To investigate further, we require a statistical number of LAEs.